i252-hub/Travel-Planner-Site/README.md

 # 01 Research
 ## Research Plan
-	Research enables me to dig deep into my understanding of users
-	- not only their immediate frustrations, but also their hopes, fears, abilities, limitations, reasoning, and goals.
-It lays essential foundations for creating solutions in later stages.
+Research enables me to dig deep into my understanding of users not only their immediate frustrations, but also their hopes, fears, abilities, limitations, reasoning, and goals.
+It lays essential foundations for creating solutions in later stages. <br>

 To ensure the research stays on track and better guide the responsive website design later, it is important to create a research plan before diving into the research phase.
 I listed research goals, research questions, assumptions, methodologies, participants, and timeline in my research plan.